 With other dolls, a child can change the clothes or have the doll play varying roles, she pointed out.
 Strawberry Shortcake’s clothes cannot be changed.
 When she sees Andrea and her friends “playing Strawberry Shortcake,” the only thing the doll does is bake strawberry things, said Kvasnak.
 “They (the dolls) don’t reach out and make her do other things.

 Beck said he thinks the appeal of Strawberry Shortcake extends beyond children.
-He said he’s spoken to mothers whose 3-year-old daughters’ rooms are decorated with Strawberry Shortcake draperies, lamp and bedspread.
+He said he’s spoken to mothers whose 3-year-old daughters’ rooms are decorated with Strawberry Shortcake draperies, lamps and bedspreads.

 “The appeal is to the little mothers as much as the little girl,” he said.